A Motorcycle Moving Forward Is Like Motorcycle Marketing Moving a Biker Company Forward.

 Facebook “Learning Phase”

 Another item to discuss is how some social ads work.
 Facebook is a good example.
 When your Facebook marketing expert sets up ads, there is a “learning phase.”
-During this period, Facebook’s algorithm is dialing in what audience will accomplish your ad’s goals the best.
+During this period, Facebook’s algorithm is dialing in which audience will accomplish your ad’s goals the best.

-- Increase your budget.
+1. Increase your budget.

 *If you make significant changes to your ads during or after the learning phase, your ads can go back into the learning phase.
 And this means the cost per your ad’s goal goes back up, so your net per conversion goes down.